BiznetGIO/biznetgio.github.io/docs/guide/reporting-workflow.md

 On internal development we do syncup meeting on every wednesday.
 Happily all reporting in our internal development automated by telegram bot.
-Don't be afraid lost of tracking your issue, bot already record your activity from sprint board.
+Don't be afraid lost of tracking your issue, bot already record your activity from task board.

 <p align="center">
 	<img src="../img/bot-reporting.png">